Book a hike

 Expect longer distances, tougher, more frequent ups and downs and broken, damaged paths on these hikes.
 Scrambling on steep ground is sometimes required.
 These routes are more remote and feel more serious.

-1. EL NAGAATA CIRCUIT (3-5km): El Nagaata is a natural spring whose waters drip down steep granite cliffs in Jebel Gattar.
-This hike leads into Jebel Gattar's interior, crossing huge, sweeping slabs of granite & winding through wadis dotted with palms.
-Chapels & hermit cells of early Christians scatter the landscape.
-Petrogylphs & leopard traps are found on the jeep approach.
-There is a short, steep scramble near the spring, but walking is mostly gentle & easy.
-Jeeps take 1.5 hours each way from Hurghada.
+1. EL NAGAATA CIRCUIT (3-5km): El Nagaata is a natural spring whose waters drip through cracks of granite in Jebel Gattar.
+This hike leads into Jebel Gattar's interior, crossing huge, smooth slabs of granite & following winding wadis dotted with palms.
+Chapels & hermit cells of early Christians scatter the landscape & petrogylphs & leopard traps are found on the 4x4 approach.
+There is a short, steep scramble near the spring, but walking is mostly easy afterwards.
+4x4s take 1.5 hours each way from Hurghada.

-2. MONS CLAUDIANUS (3-5km): One of two great Roman towns on the Red Sea Mountain Trail, Mons Claudianus was built 2000 years ago.
-It was a quarrying outpost where operations were overseen & workers housed.
+2. MONS CLAUDIANUS (3-5km): One of two great Roman towns on the Red Sea Mountain Trail, Mons Claudianus stands on the southern part of the circuit & was built 2000 years ago.
+It was a quarrying outpost where workers were housed & operations overseen.
 Today, the town's empty rooms, temples & streets can be explored.
-Hikers will find broken columns & abandoned bathtubs scattered over the hillsides.
-This is a short, easy hike in gentle wadis & on Roman footpaths.
-Jeeps take 1.5 hours each way from Hurghada.
+Hikers will find broken columns & abandoned bathtubs scattered nearby.
+It is a short, easy hike on Roman footpaths, in gentle wadis.
+4x4s take 1.5 hours each way from Hurghada.

-3. WADI FAALIG TO EL BIYAAR (10km): Traversing easy camel passes between low, rugged hills, this hike leads from the sweeping spaces of Wadi Faalig to El Biyaar, a deep well on the Plain of Um Anfia.
-Paths are often broken, but the walking is never too difficult & ups & downs are modest.
-Spectacular mountain scenery unfolds on every side of Um Anfia & nomadic Bedouin families are often seen in the region in spring.
-Jeeps from Hurghada need 1 hour approach & 1.5 hours return.
+3. WADI FAALIG TO EL BIYAAR (10km): Traversing easy camel passes between low, rugged hills, this hike leads from the sweeping spaces of Wadi Faalig el Waa to El Biyaar; a deep well on the Plain of Um Anfia.
+Paths are often broken, but the walking is never too difficult & ups & downs are always modest.
+Spectacular mountain scenery unfolds on every side of Um Anfia & nomadic Bedouin families are often seen grazing their herds in the region in spring.
+4x4s from Hurghada need 1 hour approach & 1.5 hours return.

-4. TALLA HAMRAA (10-12km): Talla Hamraa is a wild, winding wadi in the towering red ranges of Jebel Abul Hassan.
-This is a circular hike, where two low camel passes are crossed between Talla Hamraa and the neighbouring Wadi Abul Hassan.
-It is an adventurous route running deep in one of the Red Sea Mountain Trail's most spectacular massifs, with impressive mountain vistas all the way.
-Jeeps take 2 hours each way from Hurghada, and approach via the beautiful Wadi Ghuza.
+4. TALLA HAMRAA (10-12km): Talla Hamraa is a winding, rugged wadi in the towering red ranges of Jebel Abul Hassan.
+This is a circular hike, where two low camel passes are crossed between Talla Hamraa & the neighbouring course of Wadi Abul Hassan.
+It is a remote route in the wild, westerly parts of the Red Sea Mountains, with impressive mountain vistas unfolding the whole way around.
+4x4s take 2.5 hours each way from Hurghada & approach via the spectacular gorge of Wadi Ghuza.

 Hiking costs